mathconf/help/forms.md

  {{ answer.familyname | upper }}
 ```
 <!-- {% endraw %} -->
-The full list of filter is [available here](http://wsgiarea.pocoo.org/jinja/docs/filters.html).
+The full list of filters is [available here](http://wsgiarea.pocoo.org/jinja/docs/filters.html).
 And you can check your answer template with the [Jinja2 live parser](http://jinja.quantprogramming.com/).

 There is an additional variable <!-- {% raw %} -->`{{editanswer}}`<!-- {% endraw %} --> that allows you to obtain the url for editing the submited answer.